deepinsight/insightface/web-demos/swapping_discord/README.md

 ### /swapid ``name(s)`` ``upload-image``

-Replace the face with the registered identity name on target image.
+Replace the face with the registered identity name(s) on target image.

+## Discord Context Menu

-### INSWapper context menu(Recommended)
+### Apps/INSwapper

-Replace the face with the default identity name on target image.
+Replace the face with the current/default identity name(s) on target image.